-Kajabi has more advanced features when it comes to website building.
+Kajabi has more advanced features when it comes to website building and landing pages design.
 The most notable is the blogging functionality as you can create a customizable and fully-functional blog from Kajabi itself.

 Teachable’s blog capability is basic and the company doesn’t seem to be inclined to promote it too, given that no improvements have been made to blog capability since Teachable was first released.

 Another key difference is that in Kajabi, you can completely change the branding and no one will know you’re using Kajabi.
 But with Teachable, you’ll have to use a sub-domain.

 Since Kajabi is a marketing automation platform, it offers many features such as the Sales Pipeline Builder to build your marketing funnels, lead gathering, SEO, webinars, and more to market your website.